Projects at the Port

-Following the earthquake in February 2011, The Government approved the 10-hectare reclamation at Lyttelton Port using rubble from Christchurch’s earthquake building demolition.
-This process has given Christchurch a practical way to deal with some of the estimated 8.5 million tonnes of rubble and material from the earthquake.
-It has saved Christchurch and the wider Canterbury region over $100 million in dumping costs, whilst also expanding Port infrastructure to support forecast growth in containerised cargo.
+Following the earthquake in February 2011, the government approved the 10-hectare reclamation at Lyttelton Port using rubble from Christchurch’s earthquake building demolition.
+The process has given Christchurch a practical way to deal with some of the estimated 8.5 million tonnes of rubble and material from the earthquake.
+It has saved Christchurch and the wider Canterbury region over $100 million in dumping costs, whilst also expanding port infrastructure to support forecast growth in containerised cargo.

-Space has become particularly critical since the earthquakes and our 10-hectare reclamation will provide critical port infrastructure which is urgently required to support our rebuild programme.
+Space has become particularly critical since the earthquakes and our 10-hectare reclamation has provided critical port infrastructure which is required to support our rebuild programme.

 Port Talk is open on Fridays between 11am and 1pm.